 Because of our culture’s tendency to define “sex” by male ejaculation with female consent, many women have been sexually traumatized, even when they are consenting participants.
 Sex is intended to be a physical, emotional, mental, and spiritual knowing of one another.
 Foreplay is an integral part of female arousal.
 A majority of the Song’s stanzas are dedicated to the Lover “browsing, gathering and tasting” his Beloved’s “every delicacy.”
 Like Christ who came to serve, “husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself” (Ephesians 5:28).
 If a husband loves receiving an orgasm, he needs to ensure his wife receives one as well.
 Generally speaking, for women, foreplay is sex, and the wife’s arousal/pleasure should come first.

 7. The Song alludes to cunnilingus more than fellatio:

 Let my beloved come into his gardenSong of Songs 4:16

 and taste its choice fruits.

-Since most conservative scholars like to interpret the poem in a linear, chronological time frame (I disagree), I find it ironic that they often like to refer to verses 2:3-6 among “the most sensual verses” in the Song (Harvey 27).
+Since most conservative scholars like to interpret the poem in a linear, chronological time frame (I disagree), I find it ironic that they often like to refer to SS 2:3-6 among “the most sensual verses” in the Song (Harvey 27).
 Since the wedding doesn’t take place until Chapter 4, I don’t think those who argue for a chronological reading should use Ch.
 2 to make their case for fellatio.
 However, the wife of the poem frequently invites the husband to feast (SS 4:13-5:1, 6:2-3, 7:2).
 Intimacy is the goal of love-making in marriage, and this will look different from couple to couple, but the church often tragically centers “oral sex” around male pleasure.
-Maybe its time to change the conversation.
+Maybe it’s time to change the conversation.1

 8. There’s much treasure to be found in Song of Songs!